check-spelling-sandbox/azure-rest-api-specs/specification/timeseriesinsights/resource-manager/readme.md

       - $.definitions.EnvironmentUpdateParameters.properties.kind
       - $.definitions.EventSourceUpdateParameters.properties.kind
     from: timeseriesinsights.json
-    reason: This property is the discriminator for polymorph, but it can not be in request body.
+    reason: This property is the discriminator for polymorph, but it cannot be in request body.
   - suppress: OAV131 # DISCRIMINATOR_NOT_REQUIRED
     from: timeseriesinsights.json
     reason: kind is a non-settable property from the client in patch method.